 Conducting short targeted interventions and using the right assessments to form groups will ensure greater differentiation in the classroom, says leading educator Rob Vingerhoets.

-Joining literacy experts Phil and Sharon Callen on Episode 54 of The Teacher’s Tool Kit for Literacy, Rob said grouping within the classroom must be done correctly to maximise learning opportunities.
+Joining literacy expert Sharon Callen on Episode 54 of The Teacher’s Tool Kit for Literacy, Rob said grouping within the classroom must be done correctly to maximise learning opportunities.

 The trio talked about their belief that while grouping student based on their capabilities and understanding may be useful, it also takes away the benefits of keeping the classroom together.